 The diocese decided not to renovate the church in Crater, which had been used as a police headquarters and acquired a negative reputation.
 Instead Christ Church near Steamer Point, built in 1864 and of which Queen Victoria was a benefactor, was retained and a medical clinic established.

 The church was looted during the civil war beginning in 1994 but opened again in 1996 after restoration.
 The medical facilities became Ras Morbat Eye Clinic—an important resource that also provides training.
 It was formally opened, and the restored church was dedicated, by Bishop Clive Handford.
 The compound’s long-serving administrator is a devout Muslim who has worked tirelessly to keep the clinic functioning through the violence of civil war and the incursions of Al Qaeda and ISIS.
 Supporting the clinic’s work in Yemen is a major priority of the Diocese of Cyprus and the Gulf.

-(If you are interested in finding out more about the Ras Morbat Eye Clinic or other Diocesan projects in need of support, please contact us at the Diocesan Office.)
+(If you are interested in finding out more about the Ras Morbat Eye Clinic or other Diocesan projects in need of support, please click here.)